 The data block receives data from two ADCs and multiplexes this data to one data stream.
-A cyclic redundancy check (CRC) code is calculated on the passing data.
+A cyclic redundancy check (CRC) code is calculated on the passing data

-A frame synchronization data block transmits synchronization codes such as frame start, line start, frame end, and line end indications.
+A frame synchronization data block is foreseen to transmit synchronization codes such as frame start, line start, frame end, and line end indications.